substro/CYK-Algorithm/README.md

 https://cyk-algorithm.netlify.app/

 ## Overview
 This project implements the CYK (Cocke–Younger–Kasami) algorithm for parsing context-free grammars.
-It includes a user interface built with React TSX using the Shadcn component library, which communicates with a Python-based CYK algorithm deployed on AWS Lambda through an API endpoint.
+It includes a user interface built with React TSX using the Shadcn component library, which communicates with a Python-based CYK algorithm deployed on AWS Lambda through an API Gateway.

 ## Features
 - User-friendly interface for entering grammars and words to be parsed